-all.paths Object returned from CreateFolderTree function with the working folder tree regions GRanges as returned by cnvGWAS chr.size.order data.frame with two columns: (i) 'chr': chromosome names (character), and (ii) 'size': length of the chromosomes in bp (integer).
-A GRanges containing one chromosome per range can be used instead (the chromosomes should be in the expected order). plot.pdf Logical plot a to pdf file
+all.paths Object returned from CreateFolderTree function with the working folder tree regions GRanges as returned by cnvGWAS chr.size.order data.frame with two columns: (i) 'chr': chromosome names (character), and the expected order).

+(ii) 'size': length of the chromosomes in bp (integer).
+A GRanges containing one chromosome per range can be used instead (the chromosomes should be in plot.pdf Logical plot a to pdf file plotRecurrentRegions 13